hamger/data-driver/README.md

 # datar
-a driver of data with javascript
+a data driver with javascript